 The children’s phonics journey begins the moment they start school in Reception where they will have daily phonics lessons exploring individual sounds and learning to read these within words with their bouncy puppet friend ‘Fred the Frog’.
 Fred is a small frog who participates in lessons, modelling how to pronounce and blend sounds together as well as making them fun!

 The following video is an example of Fred Talk and blending with Fred.

-The daily sessions continue throughout Key Stage 1 where the children learn the 44 common sounds in the English language and are taught how to recognise, decode and segment these within words.
-We begin by teaching the Set 1 sounds; the children then progress to reading stories and texts that contain words made up of sounds they know.
+We begin by teaching the Set 1 sounds; the children then progress to reading stories and texts that contain words made from sounds they know.
 Each sound is accompanied by a short handwriting rhyme that supports the children in forming and writing their letters.
-Once secure, children move onto learn Set 2 and 3 sounds and encounter increasingly more complex stories and non-fiction texts.
-They focus on comprehension skills and reading for enjoyment.
-Within all Read Write Inc. lessons, children are exposed to both green and red words which they will learn.
-This helps them to become more confident, independent readers.
+Once this knowledge is secure, the children progress to learn Set 2 and 3 sounds and encounter increasingly more complex stories and non-fiction texts.
+They also focus on comprehension skills and reading for enjoyment.
+Within all Read Write Inc. lessons, the children are exposed to both green and red words which they learn, helping them to become more confident, independent readers.